Catallactic/catallactic-site/docs/litepaper.md

 > It might be expedient that the issuing institution should from the outset announce precisely the collection of commodities in terms of which it would aim to keep the value of the 'ducat' constant

 Finally, the proposal of <a href="https://www.catallactic.org/"><b>Catallactic</b></a> is different to all strategies above despite it borrows ideas from some.
 Catallactic aims to create non-fiat commodity backed stablecoins capturing the marginal utility of the underlaying asset.
 For these Catallactic CryptoCommodity tokens, price would be defined by the issuer and price formation delegated to the exchanges where the CryptoCommodity token is traded.
-As Stablecoins, CryptoCommodities includes an stabilization mechanism in which supply in the exchanges is paired to physical demand of the commodity for the issuer in a period of time.
+As Stablecoins, CryptoCommodities include a stabilization mechanism in which supply in the exchanges is paired to physical demand of the commodity for the issuer in a period of time.

 From the token collection above, only Stablecoins and CryptoCommodities aim to maintain an stable price and, therefore, hold the potential to become currencies.
 Utility tokens are bound to an on-chain or virtual utility.